AdamSai/particle_effects/index.md

 This repository contains a variety of particle effects created with the Half Life Alyx Workshop Tools.
 I am mainly a programmer, so these are by no means perfect.
 They should, however, serve as placeholders or inspiration for your own particles effects.
-Download links for each particle effect are above each `.gif`.

 I recommend reading the [S&box wiki.](https://wiki.facepunch.com/sbox/Creating_your_first_particle_effect) if you want to learn more about particle effects in S&box or Half Life Alyx.